 Urgut & Chor Chinor

 40 kilometers far from Samarkand, on the road to Shahrisabz, you can visit the bazaar of Urgut.
-The bazaar of Urgut is one of the biggest in all Uzbekistan and it can be perfect if you want to shop traditional textiles, suzani-embroideries, and some antique jewelry products.
-Besides the bazaar, Urgut is interesting with its pilgrimage site – Chor Chinor.
+The bazaar of Urgut is one of the biggest in all of Uzbekistan and it can be perfect if you want to shop traditional textiles, suzani-embroideries, and some antique jewelry products.
+Besides the bazaar, Urgut is interesting in its pilgrimage site – Chor Chinor.
 Chor Chinor is a complex of an old mosque, and plane trees that are up to 1000 years old.

 The Plateau of Demons

 After Urgut, you will start going higher to the Takhtakaracha mountain pass.
 Just in the beginning of the mountains, you will see imposing granite rocks which is also the beginning of a mythical place called Shaitan Zhiga – the Plateau of Demons.
 The Plateau of Demons is a valley of huge granite rocks.
 For thousands of years, the rocks have been reshaped by a sculptor called “wind” and some of them look like living creatures.
-You will see rocks which look like snakes, rabbits, bears and other animals.
+You will see rocks that look like snakes, rabbits, bears, and other animals.
 It is one of the best places you can visit during a road trip in Uzbekistan.

 Takhtakaracha mountain pass

-When you reach the top of the mountain pass Takhtakaracha, you start seeing so many small eateries which are the places of “tandoor meat”.
+When you reach the top of the mountain and pass Takhtakaracha, you start seeing so many small eateries which are the places of “tandoor meat”.
 Tandoor meat is an entire lamb cooked in a traditional clay oven for several hours and perfumed with the herbs of the mountains.
 Takhtakaracha mountain pass is one of the best places to eat tandoor meat which is a very special food in Uzbekistan.